Yahoo Data Breach: One Billion Users Exposed featured image

 The Impact the 2013 Hack May Have on Yahoo’s Sale to Verizon

-Yahoo and Verizon have been working out a deal where Verizon will buy Yahoo, but after coming to an agreement on the terms of the sale, Yahoo revealed to Verizon and the world that it had been victimized by hackers on such a massive scale.
-This revelation could potentially affect sale of Yahoo to Verizon as the deal has not yet closed.
-While Verizon has not yet backed out of the deal, Verizon did note that the 2013 breach is a material event that could play a role in a price adjustment for the sale of Yahoo to Verizon.
-It is possible that the investigation into the 2013 Yahoo data breach could prompt Verizon to terminate the deal.
+Yahoo and Verizon were working out a deal where Verizon would buy Yahoo, but after coming to an agreement on the terms of the sale, Yahoo revealed to Verizon and the world that it had been victimized by hackers on such a massive scale.
+This revelation could potentially affect the sale as the deal had not yet closed.
+While Verizon had not yet backed out of the deal at the time of the announcement, Verizon noted that the 2013 breach is a material event that could play a role in a price adjustment for the sale of Yahoo to Verizon.

 Yahoo’s Response Actions to the Hack